Toby70b/SGGC_WS/README.md

 * Move application from EBS to ECS
 * Use Spring Cloud Config to further externalize application configuration
 * E2E tests
-* General code cleanup (Service result pattern instead of exceptions, remove Controller Advice except as a catch-all for unchecked exception)
+* General code cleanup (Service Result pattern instead of exceptions, remove Controller Advice except as a catch-all for unchecked exception)

 ## Thanks to
 https://steamcommunity.com/dev (without it this wouldn't exist, and I wouldn't have had the practice)